Nine Parchments: Plot

 Cornelius Crownsteed, a student of Astral Academy, and his friends Marvek the Torrid, Carabel the Glacial, Rudolfus the Strange, The Mechanical Owl, and Nim the Cleaner are reprimanded by Professor Butternut for their yet another failure in latest wizarding test when an explosion causes nine stored parchments each containing a powerful spell within to be blown away by the wind.
 In the ensuing chaos, Cornelius and his friends take this as the opportunity to sneak out and recover missing parchments, even if it means traveling around different corners of the world.
 Throughout their adventures, they also confront various flores and faunas mutated by magic emerging from portals seemingly to deter them.

-The explosion at the academy is soon revealed to be masterminded by Anastasia the Lich, Astral Academy's former student who expelled for conducting dangerous arcane experiment leading to the very ongoing magical pollution which mutated flores and fauna Cornelius and co. encountered.
+The explosion at the academy is soon revealed to be masterminded by Anastasia the Lich, Astral Academy's former student who was expelled for conducting a dangerous arcane experiment leading to the very ongoing magical pollution which mutated flora and fauna Cornelius and co. encountered.
 By the time the students returned in hopes of their secured spell parchments to be stored in their spellbook via.
 Ritual of Sealing, Astral Academy is already overrun by Anastasia's minions.
 Fighting their way through their ruined school, Cornelius and co. finally confront Anastasia herself and defeat her in a difficult battle.
 Although dismayed by Professor Butternut's decision to reclaim the parchments for safekeeping and that they still have much to learn in the end, Cornelius and co. nonetheless admit their adventure to be a worthwhile one.